rabaixo/cashRegister/README.md

 =======
 # Introduction
 This package simulates a store cash register.
-Its main functions are to scan the elements of the products in the store and return the total cost and delete one element or more registred and return the update total cost. the items can be scanned or delted in any order.
+Its main functions are to scan the elements of the products in the store and return the total cost and delete one element or more registred and return the update total cost.
+The items can be scanned or deleted in any order.
 The three products of the store are the following:

 1. CODE: VOUCHER, NAME: Gift Card, PRICE: 5.00€